 The European Proteomics Association (EuPA) is the federation of European national proteomics societies.
+EuPA was founded in 2005 and is a federation of 21 European national proteomics societies.
 It has been established to coordinate and integrate national initiatives within the proteomics field.
 The main objectives are to strengthen and promote fundamental research and applications, as well as education and training in all areas of proteomics throughout Europe.
 EuPA is a non-profit organisation.

 The current Executive Committee is composed by: